Bolexy19/Future-Clan-Project/README.md

 3. Data cleaning and formating

 ## Exploratory Data Analysis
 - What are the total youtube categroies
+- How are YouTubers distributed across different countries?
+- What are the video category
+- What are the average subscribers in the dataset
+- Who are the top 10 youtubers with the most views
+-